alexjgriffith/update-lovejs/readme.md

 make compile
 ```

 Build all release targets
 ```
 make compile-all
 ```

+Sometimes the compilation fails because lzip.a cannot be found.
+Restarting the compilation process fixes this issue.

 ## Updating Patches for LoveJS
 Follow the steps below to update the love.js love branch and megasource forks.